18kimn/blog/src/routes/[postType]/writing/useful-scholarship/index.md

-terms flowing in every day, lack of any unitary basis on which to view the world here each of these theories might relate to each other, and a poorly-articulated and disorganized response to the Trump crackdown that can neither articulate what is valuable about scholarship
+terms flowing in every day, lack of any unitary basis on which to view the world here each of these theories might relate to each other, and a poorly-articulated and disorganized response to the Trumpist attacks on universities that can neither articulate what is valuable about scholarship nor how we can stop it and create a more just future for all.

 In this blog post, I'll articulate just one response to this state, trying to define what "good" or "useful" scholarship